4.3.6 Payments to a third party

 Summary

 In certain circumstances, payments of FTB, CCS and ACCS can be paid to a third party on behalf of the individual (1.1.I.90).
 As some individuals are vulnerable to exploitation, this should be done in a way that does not conflict with the intention of the inalienability provisions of the FA(Admin)Act.
-It is considered that the inalienability rule will not be infringed if the individual accepts a nominee (1.1.N.20) under these arrangements.
+The inalienability rule will not be infringed where payments are made in accordance with a payment nominee arrangement.
 Processes should, as far as possible, put individuals in control of their own finances.

-Note: Inalienability is not infringed by the Secretary appointing a nominee on behalf of an individual.
+Note: Inalienability is not infringed by Centrelink appointing a nominee (1.1.N.20) on behalf of an individual.
 Under the nominee provisions in the FA law, the consent of an individual is not required.

 In practice, a person who is eligible for FTB is unlikely to be in a situation where payment should be directed to a third party.
 If a third party arrangement is needed, it is likely that the person is unable to provide enough care for a child to meet the FTB child eligibility requirements and so careful consideration should be given before making these arrangements.